 How To Travel With Food Allergies – Organization

-The list is how we decide what needs to be packed.
-Please remember, our child sees a specialist regularly because of the extent of his food allergies, tactile allergies, and overall health, so it is not like we just have medicine prescribed, there are real reasons, real scenarios, and real incidents that have happened to us along the way so we now plan for as much as we can.
+In other words, it is not like we just have medicine prescribed.
+Anything we carry is because there are real reasons, real scenarios, and real incidents that have happened to us along the way so we now plan for as much as we can.

 Packing a Medical Bag and How To Travel With Allergies

 We pack Benadryl, Zofran, Steroids, Inhalers, Advil, Latex Free Bandages, and Epi-Pens.
 Each has its own use in our home, and everyone uses these for different reasons.
 Our overview looks like this:

 Zofran is for any food or tactile item that he came into contact with, that creates his ear lobes, cheeks, and lips to begin swelling, which always leads to unforgiving nausea.

 This is a prescribed Medicine and is only used in emergency situations, which do tend to crop up, even when we are home and not on vacation.

 Next is Benadryl.
 Benadryl has multiple uses for our child.
 When it is not an anaphylactic shock, and it is a reaction that contains itching, or simple swelling, we use Benadryl.
 Remember, this varies for everyone and every type of allergy.